 Tours for Afghanistan

 Against the Compass runs tours into Afghanistan.
-The next one is scheduled on:
+The next are scheduled on:

 Is Afghanistan safe during Taliban rule?